Teams don’t publish their email addresses.

 From time to time people have had success with this site:

 Avoid ticket purchase hassles and sellouts.
-Get tickets to baseball and sumo before you get to Japan.
+Get tickets to baseball and other events before you get to Japan.

 See our sister site for ticketing at: